The history of Supo began after the wars

 The volume of counter-terrorism tasks and international co-operation grew substantially following the 2001 terrorist attacks in New York.

 New legislation and new functions

-A new Act on Background Checks took effect in 2002, Introducing a more detailed statutory framework for the staff security work of Supo and for the security clearances that are conducted for individuals seeking appointments that are of importance to national security or to very substantial private economic interests.
+A new Security Clearance Act took effect in 2002, introducing a more detailed statutory framework for the staff security work of Supo and for the security clearances that are conducted for individuals seeking appointments that are of importance to national security or to very substantial private economic interests.

 The entry into force of civilian intelligence legislation and associated new powers in 2019 resulted in a major reform of operations as Supo became a security and intelligence service.